robb-romans/docs-repo-template/CONTRIBUTING.md

 directory.
 Following are the key files that define project and content
 architecture:

-**Note::** Fon new projects, update the source for this table with the information for your project.
+**Note:** Fon new projects, update the source for this table with the information for your project.
 Replace {{repo-name}} with the name of your repo.
 If you have multiple Sphinx doc projects in the same repo, replace {{folder-name}} with the name of the project folder.
 You'll also need to add information for both projects in this contributing document.
 If you only have one project in the ``api-docs`` folder, remove {{folder-name}}/ from the source file target URL.

 Content | File
 --- | ---